What you'll learn in the Mechanical Engineering program

 Biomedical Engineering Emphasis

-Biomedical engineering is a broad field that combines engineering and science and applies them to the human body in order to improve the lives and health of all people.
+Biomedical engineering is a broad field that combines engineering and science and applies them to the human body to improve the lives and health of all people.
 The biomedical emphasis in mechanical engineering at UW-Platteville builds on our university’s strengths in mechanical and electrical systems, anatomy and physiology, and hands-on experiences to give students skills in medical device development, so that they are ready to dive into a career in the medical device industry.

 • Only seven more credits than the Bachelor of Science in Mechanical Engineering